 - (a) The Commission, on its own motion or on motion of a party, may summarily dispose of the case, a charge, or an issue on any one of the following grounds or under Rule 26.16: - 1.
-The charges to be heard, if proved, would not constitute cause for removal or discipline. - 2.
-The charges to be heard have not been described in sufficient detail. - 3.
-The facts asserted to support a conclusion of discrimination, if proved, do not support that conclusion. - 4.
-The facts asserted to support a discrimination claim have not been described in sufficient detail. - 5.
-The case has become moot. - 6.
-Upon resting his case, the complainant has not carried its/his burden of proof. - (b) When the Commission summarily disposes of the case or an issue, it shall file a written decision.
+The charges to be heard, if proven, would not constitute cause for removal or discipline; - 2.
+The charges to be heard have not been described in sufficient detail; - 3.
+The facts asserted to support a conclusion of discrimination, if proven, do not support that conclusion; - 4.
+The facts asserted to support a discrimination claim have not been described in sufficient detail; - 5.
+The case has become moot; or - 6.
+Upon resting their case, the Complainant has not carried the required burden of proof. - (b) When the Commission summarily disposes of the case, a charge, or an issue, it shall file a written decision.
 Notice of the decision shall be given to the parties.